-When travel is your passion, you tend to be the point person for all sorts of occasions: destination weddings, honeymoons, vacations, girlfriend getaways (much as I loathe the term) and, yes, especially bachelorette weekends.
-I remember the days when all my friends got married in our hometown and I was flying back to Tennessee for nine weddings in a single calendar year, but in modern times (i.e. 2014), it seems everyone wants to throw a wedding and a bachelorette party in different locales than which they live.
+When travel is your passion, you tend to be the point person for all sorts of occasions: destination weddings, honeymoons, vacations, girlfriend getaways and, yes, especially bachelorette weekends.
+I remember the days when all my friends got married in our hometown and I was flying back to Tennessee for nine weddings in a single calendar year, but in modern times, it seems everyone wants to throw a wedding and a bachelorette party in different locales than which they live.
 Not complaining—this has allowed me to revisit some of my most favorite spots and show others just why I love them so.
-Case in point: Savannah, Georgia.
+Case in point: a Savannah bachelorette among the draping Southern moss of coastal Georgia.

 In April, my very best friend Lemon is getting married, so in honor of this monumental milestone, 12 of us convened in Savannah this past weekend to celebrate the bride.
 And because she never does anything half-assed herself, we figured of all occasions, we needed to go all out with these bachelorette festivities.
 Savannah was a destination that only three of us had visited before, and while it may not seem like a very “bachelorette-y” place, when you’re all in your 30s, would rather sit at home in a house playing games and drinking wine than painting the town red on Bourbon Street, and are all more or less based along the East Coast, it’s actually the perfect locale.